PowerShell/PowerShell/docs/learning-powerShell/powershell-beginners-guide.md

 **9. $PSVersionTable**: displays the version of PowerShell you are currently using

-Type **$PSVersionTable** in your PowerShell session, you will see the following.
+Type **$PSVersionTable** in your PowerShell session, you will see something like below.
 "PSVersion" indicates the PowerShell version that you are using.

 ```PowerShell